geerc/www/gkapfham/index.md

 # Gregory M. Kapfhammer

-## Associate Professor of Computer Science
+Welcome!
+My name is Gregory M. Kapfhammer and I am an Associate Professor in and Chair of the [Department of Computer](www.cs.allegheny.edu) Science at [Allegheny College](www.allegheny.edy).
+I teach courses and conduct research in the areas of algorithms, data structures, software engineering, software testing, data management, mobile applications, and computer systems.
+In addition to organizing and teaching seminars on research methods in computer science and effective writing and speaking, I serve as an academic and research adviser for undergraduate and graduate students.

-Gregory M. Kapfhammer is an Associate Professor in the [Department of Computer Science](http://www.cs.allegheny.edu) at Allegheny College.
-Dr.  Kapfhammer earned his PhD from the Department of Computer Science at the University of Pittsburgh.
-Kapfhammer's PhD dissertation research was supervised by Dr. Mary Lou Soffa.
-Kapfhammer also earned a BSc in Computer Science from Allegheny College and a MSc in Computer Science from the University of Pittsburgh.
-Kapfhammer has held positions as a visiting research scientist in the Department of Computer Science at the University of Virginia and as a research associate at Cigital Research Labs.
+> <b>Expertise</b>: software engineering, software testing, data management, computer systems

-Dr. Gregory M. Kapfhammer is an Associate Professor in the [Department of Computer Science](http://www.cs.allegheny.edu) at Allegheny College.
-Dr.  Kapfhammer earned his PhD from the Department of Computer Science at the University of Pittsburgh.
-Kapfhammer's PhD dissertation research was supervised by Dr. Mary Lou Soffa.
-Kapfhammer also earned a BSc in Computer Science from Allegheny College and a MSc in Computer Science from the University of Pittsburgh.
-Kapfhammer has held positions as a visiting research scientist in the Department of Computer Science at the University of Virginia and as a research associate at Cigital Research Labs.
+>

-### Status Updates from Gregory M. Kapfhammer !!
+### Status Updates from Gregory M. Kapfhammer

 <a class="twitter-timeline"
 data-dnt="true"